Published 30 Jan 2019

 Extending your lease is your right but there are circumstances when you might not choose to do so.
 If your lease is above 90 years, there is no need to extend it.
 Also, if you are not planning on putting your house on the market and you are not likely to outlive the term of the lease, you can choose to live in your home for the rest of your days and let your heirs deal with the costly process of lease extension.

-If you are a Shared Ownership leaseholder, you can also have their lease extended; however they will continue to pay the rent on the unsold share in the same way as this is a fundamental clause of the lease.
+If you are a Shared Ownership leaseholder, you can also have their lease extended; however, they will continue to pay the rent on the unsold share in the same way as this is a fundamental clause of the lease.

-How much lease to renew?
+How much lease to extend?

 Leaseholders who satisfy certain conditions have a right to be granted a new lease usually for an additional term of 90 years.